jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ## Pointers and references to objects

-Passing by address is particularly useful with member access since some classes can get quite large.
+Passing by address (pointer) is particularly useful with member access since some classes can get quite large.

 ```cpp
 SomeClass example;